 Pong Kombat 2

-In the summer of 1996, my best friend Arturo and myself decided to make a sequel to Pong Kombat.
+In the summer of 1996, I decided to make a sequel to Pong Kombat.
 While that was over 26 years ago, the experience provided an immense amount of insight into game design and development.

 Picture yourself living in Florida during the hot, muggy, summertime.
 You only have three months of school left.
-Art and I had the opportunity to skip school on certain days of the week.
-We’d use that time to work on our game, Pong Kombat 2.
+I had the opportunity to skip school on certain days of the week.
+I’d use that time to work on my game, Pong Kombat 2.